kmjawadurrahman/interview_cake/1. Array and string manipulation/README.md

 ### Notes:

-Instead of using pop and insert, get O(n) time complexity by first swapping characters,
+Instead of using pop and insert, get O(n) time complexity by first reversing in-place by swapping characters,

 `input = ['g', 'o', 'o', 'd', ' ', 'a', 'm', ' ', 'i'] `

 `step_1 = ['i', ' ', 'm', 'a', ' ', 'd', 'o', 'o', 'g']`

-then tracking start and end of each words, and finally applying reverse again on each word.
+then tracking start and end of each word, and finally applying reverse again on each word.

 `output = ['i', ' ', 'a', 'm', ' ', 'g', 'o', 'o', 'd']`